ninjaboy/book-exploring-async-basics/src/8_9_infrastructure.md

     }
 ```

-Set timeout uses `std::time::Instant` to get a representation of "now".
+`set_timeout` uses `std::time::Instant` to get a representation of "now".
 It's the first
 thing we do since the user expects the timeout to be calculated from "now", and some
 of our operations here might take a little time.